polevaultweb/instagrate-to-wordpress/readme.txt

 **Do I need to create an Instagram API app thingy?**

-Nope, Intagrate is 100% compatible with Instagram’s new API terms.
+Nope, Intagrate is 100% compatible with the [new Facebook Instagram API](https://intagrate.io/?p=1510&utm_source=wordpress.org&utm_medium=free%20plugin%20listing&utm_campaign=intagrate-lite) and [Instagram’s API terms](https://intagrate.io/2016/05/new-name-instagram-platform-compliance/?utm_source=wordpress.org&utm_medium=free%20plugin%20listing&utm_campaign=intagrate-lite).
 You do not have to create your own API client.
-[Read more](https://intagrate.io/2016/05/new-name-instagram-platform-compliance/?utm_source=wordpress.org&utm_medium=free%20plugin%20listing&utm_campaign=intagrate-lite).

 **Can I customize the title of the post?**